jariperttunen/lukeghg/InstallAndUpdateLukeGHG.md

 The `>`character redirects standard out terminal output to *Import.log* file and `2>` redirects standard error terminal output to *Error.log* file.

-The final step is to import the PartyProfile result file to CRFReporter.
+The final step is to import the PartyProfile result file from CRFReporter.

 For EU529 there is similar `run-eu529-ghg-master.sh` script.
 Note EU529
 concerns KPLULUCF files only (LULUCF files are not missing by accident).